keboola/connection-docs/storage/tables/index.md

 as [database views](https://en.wikipedia.org/wiki/View_(SQL)) and inherit their basic properties.

 An alias does not contain any actual data; it is simply a link to some already existing data.
-Hence an alias cannot be written to and its size does not count to your project quota.
+Hence an alias cannot be written to, and its size does not count to your project quota.

 In addition, if you create an alias from a table, the table **cannot be deleted** without the alias being deleted as well.
 If you attempt to do so, you will receive an error message similar to this one: